ammilam/afa/README.md

 - need to look into journals.tdl.org
 - need to have a link
 - define a set of standards for social media interaction and engagement
+- fast ads - is done through constant contact, which is a solution like survey monkey - none of the links are https

 Current stuff at conference:
 - original art by member artists get featured all the time